mucommander/mucommander/readme.txt

 - Mac OS X: muCommander can now be interacted with from the Finder (Open with) or by dragging file/folders to the Dock icon (ticket #153).
 - New and improved application icon, contributed by Semyon Filippov.
+- Added a 'New window' item to the system tray menu.

 Localization:
 -